Whether you’re on console or PC, here are the best free games you can play right now.

 EA may have sent Titanfall 2 to die back in 2016 up against Battlefield and Call of Duty, but the best thing to come from it was Apex Legends.
 A spin-off of sorts that in many ways has eclipsed the original, Apex Legends is a battle royale with unique characters called Legends.

-Each has their own set of abilities, which combine with fluid movement and shooting mechanics to create a squad-based battle royale that feels unique from others in the genre.
+Each has its own set of abilities, which combine with fluid movement and shooting mechanics to create a squad-based battle royale that feels unique from others in the genre.

 Platforms: PC

-CS:GO, or Counter-Strike: Global Offensive if you’re feeling formal, is arguably the grandaddy of tactical shooters.
-The game is a highly competitive one that rewards quick thinking and even quicker reflexes, while also being one of the longest-running and most popular esports in history.
+CS2 or Counter-Strike 2 is the successor to the global phenomenon that was CSGO.
+Counter-Strike arguably is the grandaddy of tactical shooters.
+The game is highly competitive and one that rewards quick thinking and even quicker reflexes, while also being one of the longest-running and most popular esports in history.

-Valve’s shooter may offer weapon skins that can cost more than a car, but you can try it out for nothing – making it an ideal choice for one of the best free games.
+Valve’s shooter may offer weapon skins that can cost more than a car, but you can try it out for nothing – making it an ideal choice for one of the best free games in 2024.

 Dauntless